-Currently the City of South Padre Island leases space to provide its citizens and visitors alike with recreational space.
-While participants tend to be mature adults, all ages are welcomed.
+The Old City Hall Building located at 4501 Padre Boulevard has been undergoing minimal renovation for the past year that has included a new roof and the removal of all interior walls.
+This has been done in anticipation of converting the space into a Community Center, as the budget allows.
 While the City of South Padre Island continues to grow and its popularity for retirees to live during winter months continues to thrive, the demand for this facility and its programmatic development is also increasing.